 6. When baby is happy, mommy is happy.

-Parents are able to tend to their babies more quickly and successfully when babywearing.
-With less crying, baby is happy which makes mommy happy.
+Parents can tend to their babies more quickly and successfully when babywearing.
+With less crying, baby is happy, which makes mommy happy.
 It also makes mommy feel more confident and competent as a parent.
-The more empowered you feel, the more you can relax and enjoy parenting.
-The ultimate benefit of babywearing.
+The more empowered you feel, the more you can relax and enjoy parenting—the ultimate benefit of babywearing.

 7. Babywearing can help contribute to baby’s positive growth.